mragungsetiaji/pgsync/README.md

   - Configurable partitioning and clustering in BigQuery tables

 ## How to run
-You can run the application in different modes:\
+You can run the application in different modes:
-For the API server: `uv run main.py --mode server`\
+1. API server: `uv run main.py --mode server`
+2. Scheduler: `uv run main.py --mode scheduler --check-interval 60`
-For the Celery worker: `uv run main.py --mode worker --loglevel=info --concurrency=4`\
+3. Celery worker: `uv run main.py --mode worker --loglevel=info --concurrency=4`

 If you don't specify the mode, it defaults to running the server.